Robert de Foy

-Robert Herman Alfred de Foy CBE (23 March 1893 in Geraardsbergen – 15 August 1960 in Brussels) was a Belgian magistrate, and head of the Belgian State Security Service, during the occupation of Belgium by the Nazis.
-This period of his life has led to considerable historical debate around de Foy's legacy, but in the post-war period he returned to his pre-war position, was decorated Grand Officer of the Order of Leopold II, and recognised as "Righteous Among the Nations" by the state of Israel.
+Robert Herman Alfred de Foy CBE (23 March 1893 in Geraardsbergen – 15 August 1960 in Brussels) was a Belgian magistrate who served as head of the State Security Service during the Nazi occupation of Belgium.
+His conduct in that role is the subject of considerable historical debate, though after the Second World War, he returned to his pre-war positions, was decorated as a Grand Officer of the Order of Leopold II, and was honoured by the State of Israel as a Righteous Among the Nations.

 Personal life

-He was the son of the civil servant Léon de Foy (1852–1942) and his wife Mathilde (née de Vos; 1860–1943).
-His brother Marcel de Foy (1890–1964) ended his career as President of the Court of Appeal in Brussels, and his brother Joseph de Foy (1897–1967) was an officer in the Belgian army.
-In 1919 Léon obtained the change of his name from "Defoy" into "de Foy" and in 1934 he acquired hereditary nobility.
+Robert de Foy was the son of the civil servant Léon de Foy (1852–1942) and his wife Mathilde (née de Vos; 1860–1943).
+His brother Marcel de Foy (1890–1964) ended his career as President of the Court of Appeal in Brussels, and his brother Joseph de Foy (1897–1967) was an officer in the Belgian Army.
+In 1919, Léon obtained the change of his name from "Defoy" to "de Foy", and in 1934, he was elevated to the Belgian nobility.

 In 1941, Robert de Foy married Françoise du Monceau de Bergendal (b.
-1910), sister of Count Ivan du Monceau de Bergendal (1909–2005), deputy Prosecutor in Brussels during the war (removed in 1944, reinstated in 1956, founder of the satirical weekly called Pan).
+1910), the sister of Count Ivan du Monceau de Bergendal (1909–2005), who had been deputy prosecutor in Brussels during the war, and founder of the satirical weekly called Pan.
 They divorced in 1943.
-In 1946 he married the widow Marguerite Tallon (1893–1960).
+In 1946, he married the widow Marguerite Tallon (1893–1960).
 Both marriages remained childless.

 Early career

-After serving in the Belgian Army during World War I, Robert studied law, obtaining a PhD He decided to become a magistrate.
+After serving in the Belgian Army during World War I, Robert studied law, obtaining a PhD.
+He decided to become a magistrate.
 From 1922 to 1925 he was a judge within the military court in the Belgian army of occupation of the Ruhr, Germany.
 From 1925 to 1929 he was first substitute of the Public Prosecutor in Antwerp.

 He then became deputy administrator in the Department of Belgian Public Security.
 From 8 August 1933, after the sudden death of his predecessor, Baron René Beltjens (1879–1933), he became acting administrator.